midearth-labs/web-agent-protocol/todo-app/docs/prd.md

 ### Story 5: List and Filter Todos
 **As a** user
-**I want to** view a list of todos with filtering options
+**I want to** view a list of todos with comprehensive filtering options
 **So that** I can see all my tasks or focus on specific subsets

 **Acceptance Criteria:**
 - User can retrieve a list of all todos without filters
-- Each todo in the list shows: UUID, title, description, status, due date, priority, created at, and modified at
+- Each todo in the list shows: UUID (required), title (required), description (optional), status (required), due date (optional), priority (required), created at (required), and modified at (required)
 - User can filter by status using equality (equals, notEquals)
-- User can filter by priority using equality (equals, notEquals)
+- User can filter by priority using equality (equals, notEquals) - values: low, medium, high, urgent
-- User can filter by due date using range filters (before, after, notBefore, notAfter)
+- User can filter by due date using range filters (before, after, notBefore, notAfter) - format: YYYY-MM-DD
-- User can filter by title using contains/like filters (contains, notContains)
+- User can filter by title using contains/like filters (contains, notContains) - case-insensitive
-- User can filter by description using contains/like filters (contains, notContains)
+- User can filter by description using contains/like filters (contains, notContains) - case-insensitive
-- Multiple filters can be applied together
+- Multiple filters can be applied together using AND logic (all filters must match)
 - List includes todos with all status types (initial, complete, due)
 - If no todos match the criteria, user receives an empty list
 - List reflects the current state of all todos including dynamically calculated status updates
 - Status is calculated on-demand for each todo based on current date and due date
+- Stored status is never automatically updated to `due`; filtering works on the calculated status
+- If filter validation fails, user receives field-specific error messages with guidance

 ---